electron/electron/docs/api/browser-window.md

   * `fullscreen` Boolean - Whether the window should show in fullscreen.
 When explicity set to `false` the fullscreen button will be hidden or disabled on OS X. Default is `false`.
-  * `fullscreenable` Boolean - Whether the maximize/zoom button on OS X should toggle full screen mode or maximize window.
+  * `fullscreenable` Boolean - Whether the window can be put into fullscreen mode.
+On OS X, also whether the maximize/zoom button should toggle full screen mode or maximize window.
 Default is `true`.
   * `skipTaskbar` Boolean - Whether to show the window in taskbar.
 Default is `false`.
   * `kiosk` Boolean - The kiosk mode.
 Default is `false`.